savob/savobajic.ca/content/projects/work/kneeload.md

 right depending on whether the analog voltage reading I was feeding it fell above or below a threshold defined in the robot's code.

-This was the breakthough we were looking for and made me really happy to just sit there fiddling with the potentiometer and watching the robot react accordingly.
+This was the breakthrough we were looking for and made me really happy to just sit there fiddling with the potentiometer and watching the robot react accordingly.

 After replacing the potentiometer with a digital output of the DAQ I was able to have the computer